 It is not.
 The primary focus of this camp is to bring kids together in our community to share in creative arts.
 Along the way, we’ll be drawing insights and material from a variety of sources, including the Bible.
 The example of Jesus gives us a deep love and respect for all people—whatever our background—and affirms that we are all in this together.
 You can learn more of what Cedarbrook Church is all about here.

 What happens if my child becomes sick, hurt, or uncooperative?

 We ask all parents/guardians for emergency contact information so camp staff can alert you promptly to the situation.
 In this event, you may be asked to return so you can pick up your child or work with our team to reinforce positive behavior.

 Yes.
-Childcare for infants-grade 1 kids will be offered during the dinner theater.
-We are happy to offer this for free, but do require you to reserve your spot ahead of time.
+Childcare for infants-grade 1 kids will be offered during the dessert theater.
+We are happy to offer this service for free, but do require you to reserve your spot ahead of time.
 This allows us to ensure our nurseries are well staffed to provide the best care possible.
 You will have an opportunity to reserve childcare early in the week of camp.

 How can I stay in the loop on what’s happening during camp week?